Ball Lightning as a profound manifestation of the Dark Matter physics: Concluding comments and Future Developments

 Finally, it has been recently argued in \cite{Zioutas_2020,Argiriou:2025xsq} that numerous enigmatic observations remain challenging to explain within the framework of conventional physics.
 In particular, these anomalies include unexpected correlations between temperature variations in the stratosphere and the total electron content of the Earth's atmosphere (along with many other mysterious correlations), such that entire globe can be thought as a one large detector.
 Decades of collected data provide statistically significant evidence for these observed correlations.
 However, no any conventional explanations for such mysterious correlations had been offered.
 It has been argued in \cite{Zhitnitsky:2024jnk} that the recorded correlations can be generated by the AQN-induced processes.

 We conclude this work with the following final comment.
 We advocate an idea that the BL known for centuries might be a profound manifestation of the DM physics when DM is made of (anti)quarks and gluons of the Standard Model as reviewed in Sect.\ref{AQN}.
-The model is consistent with all presently available cosmological, astrophysical, satellite and ground-based observations.
-In fact, it may even shed some light on the long standing puzzles and mysteries as briefly reviewed above.
+We also speculate that other mysterious phenomena known as UAP (it includes pseudo-meteorites, skyquakes and UAV) might also represent different manifestations of the same AQN dark matter physics.
+The AQN dark matter model is consistent with all presently available cosmological, astrophysical, satellite and ground-based observations.
+In fact, it may even shed some light on the long standing puzzles and mysteries as briefly reviewed above in Section \ref{sect:paradigm}.
 If validated through the proposed tests and experiments, this framework could revolutionize our understanding of DM and its role in the cosmos.
-The BL as a profound manifestation of the DM on earth (within the AQN framework) could play a key role in the {\it direct} study of the DM in scientific labs, in contrast with {\it indirect} manifestations of the AQN-induced phenomena reviewed in Sect. \ref{sect:paradigm}.
+The BL and UAP events as profound direct manifestations of the DM on earth (within the AQN framework) could play a key role in the {\it direct} study of the DM in scientific labs, in contrast with {\it indirect} manifestations of the AQN-induced phenomena reviewed in Sect. \ref{sect:paradigm}.